 “Incomplete” contracts: You should make every attempt to avoid taking “Incompletes,” especially for first-mod courses.

 Planning for the Unexpected: Departments and programs have been advised that faculty illness and/or the transition to mods during COVID may present unique challenges this year that require some (temporary) adjustment to best teaching practices, course sequencing, and scheduling, and course syllabi.

 For more information, read through answers to frequent questions.

 Internships and community-based learning

-For the Fall 2020 semester, students who engage in local internships and community-based learning must follow the guidelines established for behavior on campus and in classrooms.
+Students who engage in local internships and community-based learning must follow the guidelines established for behavior on campus and in classrooms.
 You will be expected to follow these practices regardless of whether or not they are followed at your place of employment or service.
 If you will be using one of the college’s cars for transportation to your internship or service site, you must abide by the policy for the use of college vehicles.

 In the interest of health, safety, and the common good, we urge all students to follow these guidelines whenever they engage in activities in the larger Beloit community and beyond.

 Course room and meeting-time assignments may change, given the reduced capacity in each room caused by the need for physical distancing, as well as to increase the time interval between classes as a way to reduce congestion during passing time, make time available for cleaning, and promote air exchange.

 Expect to meet with your instructors and advisors online whether you are on campus or away.
 In some cases, you may be able to meet with a faculty member outside or in a space that allows for physical distancing.